MicrosoftDocs/azure-devops-docs/docs/boards/github/index.md

 > [!div class="mx-imgBorder"]
 > ![GitHub signin](media/sign-in.png)

-IAlong with accessing developer services such as Azure DevOps and Azure, you can use your GitHub account to access all Microsoft online services, from Excel Online to XBox.
+Along with accessing developer services such as Azure DevOps and Azure, you can use your GitHub account to access all Microsoft online services, from Excel Online to XBox.

 ::: moniker-end